CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

 * 'Buzz' for numbers that are multiples of 5
 * 'FizzBuzz' for numbers that are multiples of 15

-e.g. Running over a range from 1-20 should give the following output
+e.g. Running over a range from 1-20 should give the following output:

 ```
 "" "" Fizz "" Buzz Fizz "" "" Fizz Buzz "" Fizz "" "" FizzBuzz "" "" Fizz "" Buzz